natura-cosmeticos/natds-rn/README.md

 ## Fonts

 The brand fonts package `@naturacosmeticos/natds-themes` is a dependency of this library, so the font files by brand are available in the `node_modules` folder after installation.
-To do this, import the method `copyFontsByBrand` to `react-native.config.js` file, passing the brand that you need and the path to your assets folder:
+To do this, import the method `copyFontsByBrand` to `react-native.config.js` file, passing the brand that you need and the path to your assets folder.

+> Available brands: `aesop`, `avon`, `natura`, `theBodyShop`.

 ```javascript
 const copyFontsByBrand = require('@naturacosmeticos/natds-rn/tools/copyFontsByBrand');